 Before you receive oxytocin, tell your doctor about all your medical conditions or allergies, and all the medicines you are using.

-You should not receive this medicine if you have ever had an allergic reaction to oxytocin.
+You should not receive oxytocin if you have ever had an allergic reaction to oxytocin.

 To make sure oxytocin is safe for you, tell your doctor if you have ever had:

 a heart rhythm disorder;

 a severe infection in your uterus;

 a difficult labor because you have a small pelvis;

 Also tell your doctor if you are breast-feeding a baby.